June 13, 2019

 For example, if you’re travelling with a baby, nappies for two weeks can easily take up a big chunk of your suitcase.
 However, if you’re going to a resort with a supermarket nearby, you could probably buy the bulk of these when you arrive for a lot less than the price of an extra bag.
 Look at the toys your older children want to pack too and consider whether they’ll really play with them when there’s a beach and a swimming pool.

-Unless you’ve chosen a cheap all-inclusive family break, the price of food and drink while you’re away can quickly eat into your holiday budget too.
+Unless you’ve chosen a cheap all-inclusive break, the price of food and drink while you’re away can quickly eat into your holiday budget too.
 So plan your meals and snacks in advance to avoid being stung.

-If your kids are snackers, stock up from a local supermarket and take food and drink out and about with you to prevent lots of costly café trips.
+If your kids are snackers, stock up from a local supermarket and take food and drink out with you to prevent lots of costly café trips.
 And take a picnic with you on day trips.

 Finding activities that all of the family will enjoy while you’re away can feel like hard work, and it’s tempting to book lots of excursions or visit big local attractions such as waterparks to keep your holiday running smoothly.